top of page

 • 4 min read

 There’s a strange thing that happens as you get older.
-What once appeared to be a society grounded in decency and common ideals begins to reveal itself as something far more fragile, far more confused, and far more reactive.
-The idealism of youth gives way to a sobering clarity: Oh.
-I didn’t realize it was this bad!
+What once appeared to be a society grounded in decency and shared ideals begins to reveal itself as something far more fragile, far more confused, and far more reactive.
+The idealism of youth gives way to a sobering clarity: that all isn't well in samsara.

-But what’s really happening is not a collapse of society.
-It’s a collapse of our illusions about it.
-The shock so many people are experiencing right now—politically, culturally, morally—is not the sudden appearance of chaos.
+But what might appear to be a collapse of society, is really a collapse of our illusions about it.
+The shock so many people are experiencing in this unique moment in history —politically, culturally, morally — is not the sudden appearance of chaos.
 It’s the sudden visibility of it.
-We are getting a big dose of reality, and the medicine tastes bitter.
-But the bitterness itself is a sign of awakening.
+We are getting a strong dose of reality, and the medicine tastes bitter.

 Because the world was never built on goodness.
 It was built on ignorance unfolding into action.